All Creatures Great and Small (2020 TV series): International broadcasts

 In the United States, the series premiered on 10 January 2021 on PBS via Masterpiece.

 In Norway, the series premiered on 25 December 2020 on NRK TV, under the title Den nye dyrlegen (The new veterinarian).

 Seasons 1 to 3 were broadcast on RTP2 in Portugal, starting in 2023.

+In Ireland, Seasons 1-5 were shown on RTE One, one season behind Channel 5.
+Season 6 started airing on the channel on Sunday the 14th of June 2026.

 Reception

 On the review aggregation website Rotten Tomatoes, All Creatures Great and Small has an approval rating of 99% with an average rating of 8.5/10, based on 46 critic reviews.
 Metacritic assigned the show a score of 84 out of 100, based on 27 critics.

 The Daily Telegraphs Michael Hogan gave the first series four out of five, and commented "Revisiting the world of All Creatures Great and Small felt like meeting old friends.
 Any viewers missing the classic triumvirate of Robert Hardy, Christopher Timothy and Peter Davison were surely converted by this well-crafted opener, confidently directed by Downton Abbey alumnus Brian Percival".
 Hogan went on to call the show "family-friendly comfort-viewing.
 A soothing balm in febrile times".

 Variety was one of the publications that praised the first series.
 Its chief TV critic Caroline Framke wrote that All Creatures Great and Small "finds key ways to distinguish itself from depictions past, especially as it makes the most of a handsome budget and embraces a welcome, earnest warmth in its storytelling"; she added that the update made "a beloved property worthwhile".

 NBC News praised the series as "pastoral perfection", commenting that the show was "never meant to be pandemic escapism... but it's hard to think of a better moment for something as simple and charming".

 The Los Angeles Times's Mary McNamara disputed the apparent consensus of the show as being a necessary sanctuary in the pandemic and calling it "a disappointment" because it deviated too much from the source material.

 Caroline Hallemann of Town & Country called the first series, "comforting...warm [and] uplifting".
 Norman Vanamee of Town & Country called the second series "the perfect getaway".

 The first episode was watched by 3.3 million viewers and earned an audience share of 20.4% in the UK, making All Creatures Great and Small Channel 5's highest rated show since February 2016, which went on to become its most popular show ever.
 In the United States, the first series averaged more than 10 million viewers over the course of its run.